top of page

 It all began...

 Amidst the seemingly stoic endurance of my fellow concertgoers, a pivotal moment unfolded after the intermission.
-Applause cascaded through the hall to welcome the virtuoso pianist, the orchestra began to play Chopin’s E minor Piano Concerto, and something in me changed forever.
+Applause cascaded through the hall to welcome the virtuoso pianist, the orchestra began to play Chopin’s E minor Piano Concerto, and something in me changed.
 According to my dear mother, I remained ensconced on the edge of my seat throughout the entire concerto, utterly motionless.
-Finally, I had the most comfortable chair in the concert hall.
+Suddenly, I had the most comfortable chair in the concert hall.

-Recognizing my newfound passion for classical music, my discerning mother enrolled and sent me to the esteemed Prokofiev Music School for Youth, where the violin became my instrument of choice.
-A year later, our family bid farewell to Moscow, embarking on a journey to Atlanta, Georgia, where cultural adjustment became our steadfast companion.
+Recognizing my newfound passion for classical music, my parents enrolled me into the esteemed Prokofiev Music School for Youth, where I began to study violin.
+A year later, our family bid farewell to Moscow, immigrating to Atlanta, Georgia, where cultural adjustment became our steadfast companion.

 English was prohibited inside the home – we spoke in Russian and studied Scripture in Hebrew.
 The house resonated with the strains of live music, a symphony of sound echoed through the halls.
-Whether it was the trills of piano keys, the mournful melody of a violin, the rich tones of a clarinet, the rhythmic strumming of a guitar, the harmonies of singing voices, or my father secluded himself upstairs, crafting compositions in the style of Anton Webern.
+Whether it was the trills of piano keys, the mournful sound of a violin, the rich tones of a clarinet, the rhythmic strumming of a guitar, a melody of a singing voice, or my father secluded himself upstairs, crafting compositions in the style of Anton Webern.

 As a Jewish youth, I regularly memorized and sang Scripture for the congregation, including at my Bar Mitzvah.
 This experience undoubtedly honed my musical memory, benefiting my violin performance and conducting skills.

 At the age of 14, I made a pivotal decision to pursue conducting, investing my life's savings, accumulated from leading youth groups at the synagogue, into purchasing my first score: Beethoven’s 9th.
 Previously earmarked for Baskin-Robbins visits, I redirected 50% of my funds towards building my score library.
 Sneaking the Beethoven symphony score out of my closet one night, I immersed myself in it, following along with my finger as I listened to the mysterious opening through headphones under a feeble glow of a solitary lamp light.
-This ritual of score study gradually became the perfect sanctuary for the introspective and somewhat solitary teenager that I was.
+This ritual of score study gradually became the perfect sanctuary.

 Fast forward to my first rehearsal at Georgia State University.
 Maestro Michael Palmer captivated me with his conducting.
 Introduced by my violin professor, our connection swiftly evolved into weekly conducting lessons, culminating in my role as Maestro Palmer's personal and orchestra assistant.
 Throughout the years of studying with Maestro Palmer, we focused on all dimensions of a conductor and an all-around musician.